eduardo-escoto/eduardo-escoto/README.md

 ### Hey!
 I'm Ed! :3
-I'm currently a First year PhD Student working on Generative Music, Recommender Systems, and Multi-Modal Models.
+I'm currently a Second year PhD Student working on Generative Models and their applications to various areas of use.
+Right now, that is mainly, Music, and Retreival / Recommender Systems.
 As of now, I'm pretty interested in Flow Matching and Diffusion models and how to induce notions of generative controllability.
-I'm a big fan of hyperpop, tabletop rpgs, and spending more time trying to automate silly tasks than they would usually take.
+I'm a big fan of hyperpop, tabletop rpgs and engine builders, and spending more time trying to automate silly tasks than they would usually take.

 #### Useful Links:
 * [Website](https://eduardo-escoto.com)